NLnetLabs/rpki-doc/source/krill/ui.rst

 ROA Configuration
 -----------------

-After successfully setting up the parent exchange, you are now running Delegated RPKI.
+After successfully setting up the parent exchange, you are now running delegated RPKI.
 You can start creating ROAs for the resources you see in the pane on the right.